HiruNya/nosqlite/README.md

 - Insert JSON objects.
 - Get and remove JSON objects by primary key.
 - Iterate through multiple entries in a table.
-- Filter by using the fields in a JSON object.
+- Filter by using the fields in a JSON object or columns in the SQL table.
 - Get *only* the primary key, JSON object, or specific field(s) from the JSON object.
-- Set, insert, and replace fields in a JSON object.
+- Set, insert, replace, and remove fields in a JSON object.
 - 'Patch' JSON objects with other JSON objects.

 ## To Do
 - Set, insert, and replace fields of a single entry using its primary key.
-- Remove *fields* of both multiple entries and single entries.
-- Add indexes to speed up computation.
+- Add indexes to speed up queries.
-- Filter by SQL columns.
 - Sort query results.

 ## Inspirations